arachid1/soundofnavi/trainers/README.md

 C) the third is models.
 You can write your model inside the train file train$.py, but I'd recommend writing inside and importing your model from modules/models.py.
 Models.py has access to inside core.py, which has the custom mixednet layers, inverted residual layers, etc, so you HAVE to write inside models.py to use those elements.

-4) More to come on augmentation
+D) More to come on augmentation.

-Last note: careful with GPUs vs non-GPUs runs implementation but that should all be debuggable in train$.py
+LASTE NOTE ON GPU/CPU: CUDA_DEVICES_VISIBLE is set to 0 or 1 to run in, respectively, CPU and GPU mode. careful with GPUs vs non-GPUs runs implementation but that should all be debuggable in train$.py

-# Backbone of our (still unnamed) audio library...
+## Backbone of our (still unnamed) audio library...

 Coming soon